DerickW126/Fake-News-Project/README.md

 ## Machine Learning

-The core of the project lies in our NLP model, which has been trained on a diverse dataset of fact-checked news and articles.
-This model evaluates the veracity of articles based on linguistic patterns and metadata from fact-checking websites.
+The core of the project lies in our NLP models, which have been trained on diverse datasets.
+We use two main models:

+- **Fake News Detection Model:** This model evaluates the veracity of articles by analyzing linguistic patterns and metadata from fact-checking websites.
+It determines whether a given news article is likely to be fake based on the content and structure.

+- **Clickbait Detection Model:** In addition to fake news detection, we trained a model specifically to identify clickbait headlines.
+The model analyzes various features of the headline to determine whether it is designed to mislead or sensationalize content.

+The main goal of this project is to bring these models into practical use.
+By integrating them into a Chrome Extension, we allow users to directly interact with the models in real time, providing them with valuable insights into the credibility and trustworthiness of the news they consume.
+The extension makes it easy for users to receive instant feedback on the articles they are reading, bridging the gap between machine learning theory and everyday application.

-The training process, available as an `.ipynb` notebook in this repository, provides insights into the steps taken to build and refine the model, including data preprocessing, model selection, and evaluation metrics.
+The training process for both models, available as an `.ipynb` notebook in this repository, outlines the steps taken to build and refine them, including data preprocessing, model selection, and evaluation metrics.

 ## Demo image